bongochong/CombinedPrivacyBlockLists/README.md

 **Descriptions**

-+ [**combined-final-win.dat**](https://github.com/bongochong/CombinedPrivacyBlockLists/raw/master/combined-final-win.dat): Is an IP block list suitable for use in torrent clients like Halite for Windows.<sup>1</sup> The list is merged from BlueTack levels 1 and 2, then deduped and sorted using homemade bash scripts.<sup>2</sup>
++ [**combined-final-win.dat**](https://github.com/bongochong/CombinedPrivacyBlockLists/raw/master/combined-final-win.dat): Is an IP block list suitable for use in torrent clients like Halite for Windows.<sup>1</sup> The list is merged from BlueTack levels 1 and 2, then deduped and sorted using homemade bash scripts.<sup>2</sup> This will come in especially handy on public trackers.

 * [**combined-final.p2p**](https://github.com/bongochong/CombinedPrivacyBlockLists/raw/master/combined-final.p2p): Is an IP block list suitable for use in torrent clients like qBitTorrent<sup>3</sup> and Transmission<sup>4</sup> under any OS.
 The list is merged from BlueTack levels 1 and 2, then deduped and sorted using homemade bash scripts.
+This will also come in especially handy on public trackers.

 - [**newhosts-final.hosts**](https://github.com/bongochong/CombinedPrivacyBlockLists/raw/master/newhosts-final.hosts): Is a comprehensive hosts list which blocks known ad, exploit, and tracking servers, taken from MVPS<sup>5</sup>, PGL Yoyo<sup>6</sup>, Malware Domain List<sup>7</sup>, and hpHosts<sup>8</sup>, then merged, sorted and deduped using homemade bash scripts.
+This list is compatible with all operating systems that make use of a hosts file.
+Notably enhanced privacy and security awaits you.

 + [**yoyo.pac**](https://github.com/bongochong/CombinedPrivacyBlockLists/raw/master/yoyo.pac) & [**yoyo.pac.js**](https://github.com/bongochong/CombinedPrivacyBlockLists/raw/master/yoyo.pac.js): Are Proxy AutoConfig files meant to block advertising servers.
 Right now I am only hosting the lists from PGL Yoyo, but I plan to create master PAC files using a similar approach to my hosts files and IP block lists.
+These are great for older mobile devices where one cannot modify a hosts file, or make use of local VPN technology.

 ***Please feel free to subscribe to these lists.
 I use them on all of my personal machines.***